-We calculate and take the charge for With-Profits funds differently.
+We calculate the charge for the With-Profits Fund differently.

-With-Profits annual charge
+With-Profits Fund annual charge

-For With-Profits Funds, there are various costs involved with setting up and managing your policy.
-We deduct a charge from the With-Profits Fund each year to cover these costs.
+For With-Profits funds, there are various costs involved with setting up and managing the policy.
+A charge is deducted from the With-Profits Fund each year to cover these costs.

-The charge isn't explicit so you'll not see it being taken from your policy.
-It's deducted from the underlying With - Profits Fund and is already taken into account when we calculate bonus rates for our With-Profits Fund.
-The charge is currently 0.96% a year.
+The charge is not explicit you will not see it being taken from your policy.
+It is deducted from the underlying With-Profits Fund and is already taken into account when we calculate bonus rates for our With-Profits Fund.
+The charge is currently 1.14% a year.

-More information on the operation of the With-Profits Funds is explained in Your With-Profits Plan - a guide to how we manage the Fund.
+Further information on the operation of the With-Profits Funds is contained in "Your With-Profits Plan - a guide to how we manage the Fund".

-Further costs
+Further costs incurred by the funds

 In addition to our charges, there may be further costs incurred, which can vary over time.
-Where these are applicable, they are paid for by the relevant fund and will impact on its overall performance.
+Where these are applicable, they're paid for by the relevant fund and will impact on its overall performance.

-For more information on these further costs, please read the Fund Guide.
+For more information on these further costs, please look at the current Fund Guide for this product.